© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Moated site south of Rectory Road, 170m east of St Peter's Church is a scheduled monument protected by Historic England under reference 1011475.
 View the official record →

-Moated site south of Rectory Road, 170m east of St Peter's Church is a medieval defensive earthwork located in Essex.
+Moated site south of Rectory Road, 170m east of St Peter's Church is a medieval settlement earthwork located in Essex.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011475.

 Moated site south of Rectory Road, 170m east of St Peter's Church is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1011475.